thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 Some stages will have automatic thresholds.
 For instance, when an automated test fails or a vulnerability is found, the stage will turn red and reject the Release Candidate.
 Other stages require human intervention to evaluate the results, such as for load or performance testing, where it is difficult to define a distinct baseline.

 The stages at the start of the Deployment Pipeline are fast.
 As we progress in the Deployment Pipeline, the stages become slower.
 We prioritise the fast stages first to accelerate feedback.
 That is the reason we execute the fast Unit Tests in the first [*Commit Build*](#commit-build) stage and only execute the slower Acceptance Tests in a later stage.

-Note that the *Commit Build* serves as a *Commit Gate*, which frees engineers to move on with new tasks (Farley 2007).
+Note that the *Commit Build* serves as a *Commit Gate*.
+Once it passes, it frees engineers to move on with new tasks (Farley 2007).

 Because the first stages are fast, they are also environment-neutral.
 Where Automated Acceptance Tests and Load Testing need to happen in a production-like environment.
 By contrast, Exploratory Testing can, as part of a Continuous Testing mindset, already occur in an early stage in an environment-neutral setting and can also happen again in a production-like environment or even production using different test charters.